UltiManager/ultimanager-deployment/README.md

   -d, --destroy    Destroy the resources that are currently deployed.
 ```

+## Service Registration

+Services deployed to the `default` namespace of the provisioned cluster have
+access to Istio.
+This makes routing a service easy and defers all routing logic
+to the service itself.
+Services have access to two different gateways:

+* `api-ingress.istio-system.svc.cluster.local` which handles traffic on the
+  hostname `api.$ROOT_DOMAIN`, and
+* `default-ingress.istio-system.svc.cluster.local` which handles traffic on
+  `$ROOT_DOMAIN`.

 ## License

 This project is licensed under the [MIT License](LICENSE).